 Support & Hosting

-Because medical practice management systems are vital to your day-to-day operations, the company you choose should offer support that matches your practice's needs.
+Because medical PM systems are vital to your day-to-day operations, the software manufacturer should offer support that conforms to your practice's needs.
 If you work primarily during normal business hours, a company that offers live support during that time works well.